ngen-brett/gitlab-ce/doc/user/project/merge_requests/squash_and_merge.md

 [squashing and fast-forward merge](#squash-and-fast-forward-merge) for more details.

+Squashing also works with the fast-forward merge strategy, see [squashing and fast-forward merge](#squash-and-fast-forward-merge) for more details.

 ## Use cases

 When working on a feature branch, you sometimes want to commit your current